 If you’re considering a balance transfer credit card, knowing how a balance transfer fee adds up is essential.
 Keep reading to find out what you need to know.

 What is a balance transfer fee?

-A balance transfer fee is a fee that credit card companies can charge when you transfer a balance from one card to another.
+A balance transfer fee is a fee that a credit card company can charge when you transfer a balance from one card to another.

 Not all balance transfer cards charge them.
-There are some no transfer fee credit cards.
+There are a few no transfer fee credit cards.
 But more often than not, you’ll pay a fee to transfer balances.

 This fee is essentially a premium for the credit card company.
-It’s offering you an opportunity to pay 0% interest on your credit card balances.
+It’s offering you an opportunity to pay 0 percent interest on your credit card balances.
 In exchange, it collects a balance transfer fee for moving your balance from your old card to the new one.

 How do balance transfer fees work?